 Dr. Mendez joined the School of HHS in the fall of 2019.
 Her current research investigates literacy-based approaches to vocabulary instruction for Latino preschoolers and the role of language in promoting school readiness skills, including early math, sciences and literacy.

-In 2019, Dr. Mendez received a grant from the National Institutes of Health for her project, “More PEAS Please!
-Bridging the Gap in Preschool Science Learning Environments for Teachers and Underrepresented Minority Children”
+Dr. Mendez is a Co-PI of an inter-institutional research team that in 2019 received a grant from the National Institutes of Health for their project, “More PEAS Please!
+Bridging the Gap in Preschool Science Learning Environments for Teachers and Underrepresented Minority Children.”

 Stephanie Coard, Ph.D.